Diocese of Bielsko–Żywiec

-The Roman Catholic Diocese of Bielsko–Żywiec (Dioecesis Bielscensis-Zyviecensis) is a diocese located in the cities of Bielsko and Żywiec in the Ecclesiastical province of Kraków in Poland.
+The Diocese of Bielsko–Żywiec (Dioecesis Bielscensis-Zyviecensis) is a Latin diocese of the Catholic Church located in the cities of Bielsko and Żywiec in the ecclesiastical province of Kraków in Poland.

 It was established as the Diocese of Bielsko–Żywiec from the Diocese of Katowice and Metropolitan Archdiocese of Kraków on 25 March 1992.
 In 2013 about a half of the then Catholic Church members attended church services at least once per week.